plus3it/watchmaker/docs/findings/el9.md

   .. _Prevent Unrestricted Mail Relaying: #prevent-unrestricted-mail-relaying
   .. _Authorized Access Must Be Enforced For Access To Private-Keys Used For PKI-Based Authentication: #authorized-access-must-be-enforced-for-access-to-private-keys-used-for-pki-based-authentication
   .. _System Must Validate Certificates by Constructing a Certification Path to An Accepted Trust Anchor: #system-must-validate-certificates-by-constructing-a-certification-path-to-an-accepted-trust-anchor
+  .. _System Must Only Allow the Use of Dod Pki-established Certificate Authorities For Authentication: #system-must-only-allow-the-use-of-dod-pki-established-certificate-authorities-for-authentication

   +-----------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------+
   | Finding Summary                                                                                                             | Finding Identifiers                              |